Skip to main content

 • More fat burned after exercise than steady state cardio

-HIIT is extremely versatile.
+Plus, HIIT is extremely versatile.
 You can use a variety of methods, exercises, and equipment to deliver a full fat burning and muscle building workout.
-Here are a few examples:

-• Tabata: Alternate 20 seconds of work, followed by 10 seconds of rest, repeated 8 times per exercise (4 minutes), for 4 different exercises (mountain climbers, jumping jacks, squat jumps, and plyo push ups).
+Tabata: Alternate 20 seconds of work, followed by 10 seconds of rest, repeated 8 times for each exercise (total 4 minutes) for 4 different exercises (mountain climbers, jumping jacks, squat jumps, and plyo press-ups).

-• 1:1 Hard/Light Intervals: On the stairmaster, alternate 30 seconds of max effort work (fast pace), followed by 30 seconds of low effort work (slow pace) for 15 minutes.
+Hard-light Intervals: On the step machine, alternate 30 seconds of max-effort work (fast pace) with 30 seconds of low-effort work (slow pace) for a total of 15 minutes.

 Walking lunges are a perfect blend of strength training and cardio, and correct so many health issues common in today’s society.
 They also increase metabolism and burn fat much more effectively than steady state cardio.Most people have tight hip flexors, a weak core, and poor posture due to sitting behind a desk or steering wheel all day.
 Walking lunges stretch your hip flexors and actively engage the core, increasing flexibility and alleviating lower back pain.
 Most people also have an underdeveloped posterior chain (hamstrings, glutes, back) as a result (again) of sitting all day and habitually emphasizing the “mirror muscles” (quads, chest) in training.